dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 ## *Feats*

+**Arsenal**: For each weapon in your inventory with an encumberance of at least 1, treat your valor as 1 higher for the purposes of ignoring encumberance penalties.
+Switching weapons is a free action.

 **Charge**: When moving while sprinting, you gain stacks of a buff which increases the damage modifier of the next melee attack you make.
 An attack benefiting from any number of these stacks increases its Cleave value by 1.
 You can accrue a number of these stacks up to your Valor.
 While fatigued, you do not take penalties to your combat stats.

 **Disarm**: Unlocks a normal attack and a critical attack.
 The normal attack has a 20% damage modifier, but applies the "Disarmed" debuff to any armed enemy it hits.
 The critical attack has a 130% damage modifier, and applies the "Severed Arm" debuff to enemies it hits.
 This debuff works like disarm, but it is permanent.

 **Discretion**: Valor now lowers effective encumberance for all penalties, including stealth and speed penalties.

+**Duelist**: Once per turn, you parry an attack as if your valor were 50% higher.
+This applies to first attack that targets you after your turn ends.

 **Battle Stamina**: Whenever you kill an enemy with a weapon attack, heal HP equal to 5 plus the enemy's tier, times the enemy's tier, plus 3.
 So for tiers 0, 1, 2, and 3, that's 3, 6, 17, and 27.